-meaning that most students will live out of the campus hostel in shared rental housing, or hostels.
-Most universities will announce international students to arrive in Australia 2-3 weeks before their course starts to get settled and manage lodging and fooding there.
+meaning that most students will live out of the campus hostel in shared rental housing or hostels.
+Most universities will announce international students to arrive in Australia 2-3 weeks before their course starts to get settled and manage lodging and flooding there.

 Australia has a comparatively high cost of living, although the wages paid to the worker are quite high.
 You can estimate your living expenses to be on average AU$20,000 per year.

 Whether you’ve just arrived in Australia or you’re planning to move there to study in a few months, there’s no time like the present to start planning what you’re going to see and do while studying in Australia.

 How do students manage their time in Australia?

 As our energy and money, time is a scarce resource that must be managed effectively.
 Time management is all about planning and regulating the amount of time you spend on specific tasks.

 Time management skill for international students is common for all.
 The majority of your time will be spent studying, but seeing the sights and experiencing what your selected country offers is, of course, one of the main reasons to study abroad.
 And Australia has a lot to offer.

 Students in foreign land face different problems such as homesickness, language problems, lifestyle, food, etc. But, the Australian government also helps international students in many ways.